samtalks/how-tos/README.md

   * "CREATE" a new droplet.
   * Add your planned hostname (YOUR-DOMAIN.COM)
   * Select the default size, a region, and "Wordpress on Ubuntu 14.04" from the Application tab
   * In "Add optional SSH Keys" click on your Key so that it turns from gray to blue.
-Doing this *should not* trigger DO to send you an email with the root login password - but this (along with the need for the password later) needs to be confirmed.
+You will also no longer receive an email with the root login password.
   * Leave the "Settings" per defaults and "Create Droplet".
   * Copy your IP Address from DigitalOcean to your clipboard
   * In your terminal do  `$ ssh root@[IP ADDRESS]`.
 If you get something like this: